valantic/vue-template/package.md

 * [moment](https://momentjs.com/) - Date handling library.
 * [picturefill](https://github.com/scottjehl/picturefill) - A polyfill for picture and srcset.
 Required by `e-picture`.
 * [portal-vue](https://github.com/LinusBorg/portal-vue) - Let's render something in a «wormhole» somewhere else on the page.
 It's used to render all the modals on a single place
 * [simplebar](https://github.com/Grsmto/simplebar) - A javascript library for creating custom scrollbars.
-Required by `c-multiselect`
+Required by `c-multiselect`. **NOTE**: This plugin causes memory leaks in IE11!
 * [smoothscroll-polyfill](https://github.com/iamdustan/smoothscroll) - A scroll behaviour polyfill.
 * [swiper](https://github.com/nolimits4web/Swiper) - An image gallery.
 * [vue](https://github.com/vuejs/vue) - A progressive, incrementally-adoptable JavaScript framework for building UI on the web.